 - Reduce the use of mercury-containing equipment such as sphygmomanometers, thermometers, and thermostats

 - Be community leaders and set a good example: carpool or ride bike to work, telecommunicate as much as possible

 - Educate patients and staff about the health and environmental benefits of acting green.

-‘Green Nephrology‘ (Centre for Sustainable Healthcare) is a programme to improve the sustainability of kidney care.
+‘Green Nephrology‘ (Centre for Sustainable Healthcare) in the United Kingdom is a programme to improve the sustainability of kidney care.
 Set up by the Campaign for Greener Healthcare in response to the call for the NHS to reduce its carbon footprint, the programme funds a Green Nephrology Fellowship, in which a nephrology trainee is seconded to work on climate change mitigation issues within kidney care.
 The Green Nephrology Programme aims to align the provision of more sustainable health care with higher quality care at lower financial costs.

 In June of 2013, of the Korea Society for Green Hospitals was launched.
 It is an organisation devoted to low-carbon growth in medical practice in order to reduce the ecological impact of hospitals within the nation.
 The Korea Society for Green Hospital also focuses on encouraging Korean hospitals to join international green hospital networks and on preparing efficient launched response plans for the implementation of international green certifications.

 This includes working to reduce the carbon footprint of associations’ supply chain and day-to-day operations.
 In an effort to move towards green practices, the WMA and its members are committed to developing green working methods and meetings.

 For that purpose, the WMA Green Working Group laid down general Green Guidelines:

 - Explore the use of shared travel / taxi options for WMA members whenever possible.